 Personnel and Readiness Information Management’s (P&R IM) Role

-P&R IM provides DoD oversight for the VLER initiative, as well as strategic and tactical planning, project management, and communications support.
+P&R IM no longer provides the DoD oversight or day-to-day support for the VLER Initiative.
+Today the Defense Manpower Data Center (DMDC) provides the DoD oversight for the VLER Initiative along with strategic and tactical planning, project management, and communications support.

-For more information on VLER benefits, please contact the P&R IM VLER Benefits Representative.
+For more information on VLER, please contact DMDC.